ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

-The Helper's response will be an `AggregationJobResp` message (see
+The Helper responds with HTTP status 202 Accepted with a body containing an `AggregationJobResp` (see {{aggregation-helper-init}}).
+If the `status` field is `finished`, the Leader proceeds onward.
+Otherwise, if the `status` field is `processing`, the Leader polls the aggregation job by sending GET requests to the URI indicated in the Location header field, until the `status` is `finished`.
+The Helper's response when processing SHOULD include a Retry-After header to suggest a polling interval to the Leader.

-{{aggregation-helper-init}}).
-The response's `prepare_resps` must include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
+The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
 Otherwise, the Leader MUST abort the aggregation job.

 Otherwise, the Leader proceeds as follows with each report: